-7.1 The general objective of the subject The seminar aims to be, for the students who do not have English as main subject, a means of improving the English knowledge they had acquired in high school, in order to reach the level of language competence that would alow them to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
+• 7.1 The The seminar aims to be, for the students who do not have English as main general subject, a means of improving the English knowledge they had acquired in high objective of school, in order to reach the level of language competence that would alow them the subject to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
 During the seminar, students are given the opportunity to produce written texts or to express themselves verbally, in English.
 In order to achieve these goals, the textbooks elaborated by the foreign languages team of the Department of Automated Systems Engineering and Management are used, as well as specialized books, published by well-known international publishing houses.
-7.2 Specific Acquiring field related vocebulery in English and the completion of objectives Acquiring field-related vocabulary in English and the completion of documents that are specific to the chosen field of study
+7.2 Specific Acquiring field-related vocabulary in English and the completion of objectives documents that are specific to the chosen field of study